deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-07/AA GETTING STARTED.md

 SportsStore.WebUI|ASP.NET MVC Web Application|Holds the controllers and views; acts as the UI for the SportsStore application SportsStore.UnitTests|Unit test project|holds the unit tests for the other two projects

-* To create MVC application -> SportsStore.WebUI, follows these steps:
+* To creating *SportsStore.WebUI* and *SportsStore.UnitTests* projects, follows these steps:
     1. Right-click in *Solution Explorer* window
     2. Choose -> Add and New Project
     3. On the screen called *Add a new project*, type *MVC*, select *ASP.NET Web Application (.Net Framewok)* option and click *Next*, as shown in the picture below: